timm/ezr/roadmap.md

 looking at all the places where you might go fishing.
 But working out where the fish are biting today might mean waiting for hours in each spot.
-- When buying a car, you can glance around a car yar to
-quickly count the car color, car manufacturers  and model, number of doors, number of seats, road clearance and many other independent
+- When buying a car, you can glance around a car yard to quickly count the car color, car manufacturers  and model, number of doors, number of seats, road clearance and many other independent
 $X$ values.
 But if you want to know which can corner the best,